yale-nlp/bay-calibration-llm-evaluators/README.md

 # Bayesian Calibration of Win Rate Estimation with LLM Evaluators

-This is the code repo for EMNLP 2024 submission "Bayesian Calibration of Win Rate Estimation with LLM Evaluators".
+This is the code repo for EMNLP 2024 paper "Bayesian Calibration of Win Rate Estimation with LLM Evaluators".

 ## Datasets